IELTS Essay 1153 - The growing number of refugees

 To what extent do you agree with this opinion?

-You should write at least 250 words.
+Write at least 250 words.

 To begin with, worldwide refugees and their constant sufferings are often reported on TV.
 It might seem that industrialised countries can easily solve this emergency and miseries by allowing more refugees to enter their countries.
 In reality, this is certainly not an easy solution.
 If we only look at the few recent catastrophic events that the migrant refugees have caused, it would become clear why the governments in developed countries are unwavering to accept more people to their countries.
-Besides, historically, it is evident that only granting more refugees in other countries does not solve the problem, in some cases, it deteriorates it.
+Besides, historically, it is evident that only granting more refugees to other countries does not solve the problem, in some cases, it deteriorates it.

 It is true that, due to humanitarian reasons, some developed countries should help destitute and needy people.
 This is partly a moral issue and partly because it is in the self-economic interest of the industrialised countries.
 Considering this, a practical way of reducing the severity of this crisis would be to accept more refugees, particularly when it is caused by a natural disaster and civil war.

-But, from a more practical point of view, mass immigrations would bring more negative effects.
+But, from a more practical point of view, mass immigration would bring more negative effects.
 Solving the root cause of the outbreaks of refugees is a far better way than allowing them freely migrate to developed countries.
 On a practical level, homeless refugees are sometimes better off receiving aid in their homeland than suffering racism and begging on the streets in a country where they cannot speak the language.

-To conclude, rich countries should take refugees but only in extreme cases and should focus on solving the primary reason behind the refugee issue.
+To conclude, rich countries should take refugees but only in severe cases and should focus on solving the primary reason behind the refugee issue.
 Sometimes funds and aids for refugees in their local area are far more beneficial than accepting them as migrants and finally forcing them to beg on the street.

 [Written by - Katerina]